 The second example comes from a lieutenant who was operating on the roof of a commercial building fire.
 His crew was completing the task of cutting a ventilation hole.
 The smoke conditions on the roof were significant enough to obscure visibility and crews were using their breathing apparatus.

 At one point additional firefighters came to the roof.
-The lieutenant acknowledged some frustration with that because he had enough personnel on the roof to perform the task and felt the additional personnel were k11264780unnecessary and he believed they were freelancing.
+The lieutenant acknowledged some frustration with that because he had enough personnel on the roof to perform the task and felt the additional personnel were unnecessary and he believed they were freelancing.

 If this were not enough frustration for the lieutenant, several of the firefighters who came to the roof were not wearing their breathing apparatus face pieces under conditions that clearly warranted them being worn.
 The lieutenant addressed this concern right away with the personnel and instead of ready compliance, the crew’s officer became argumentative and refused to have his crew don their face pieces.